SkillFoundryIO/CSharp200/README.md

-# CSharpOOP
+# C# 200 series
-Examples and exercises for Object Oriented Programming in C#
+Examples and exercises for the C# 200 series.